0 Comment

 4. Low Employee Engagement

-Employees might completely overlook a program that does not meet their needs or expectations, and may eventually stop participating in it.
+Employees might overlook a program that does not meet their needs or expectations and may eventually stop participating.

-Hence, if the organization attempts to push them in that direction, there might be resistance and negativity.
+Hence, there might be resistance and negativity if the organization attempts to push them in that direction.

 For example, if the workforce consists largely of millennials and the rewards are just trophies and mementos, it is likely to have no impact or even a negative impact on employee motivation.